-The Mathematics Department provides 1) a thorough undergraduate training in Mathematics for those desiring Mathematical careers in education, research, industry, and government, and 2) courses for those who wish to follow a limited programming Mathematics.
+The Mathematics Department provides 1) a thorough undergraduate training in Mathematics for those desiring Mathematical careers in education, research, business, industry, and government, and 2) courses for those who wish to follow a limited program in Mathematics.

-The student majoring in Mathematics receives the Bachelor of Arts degree.
-Double major and major-minor options are available to students in conjunction with chemistry, computers and information systems, computer science, biology, economics, and other disciplines.
+Students choosing math electives focusing on Graduate School or Actuarial/Government/Industry will receive a Bachelor of Arts degree, as will students studying to become secondary school teachers.
+Students choosing the Mathematics - Business major will be awarded the Bachelor of Science degree.
+Double major and major-minor options are available to students in conjunction with chemistry, computer information systems, computer science, biology, economics, and other disciplines.
 Interested students should consult with the department chairperson for specific information.